emanuelkirui1/Payflex/payflow-payroll-system-main/payflow-payroll-system-main/README.md

 ### Backend

-1. From the backend directory:
+1. From the services/backend directory:
    ```bash
    mvn spring-boot:run
    ```